Main house – sleeps 12 in 6 bedrooms

 Hairdryers in every bedroom

 NB Hot tub and sauna: reasonable usage cost is included in rent, otherwise payable locally for extra usage

 Maid service 6 days a week (4 hours per day or longer if necessary)

 Maid will prepare a continental breakfast and tend vegetable garden – guests will receive fresh vegetables

 Florentine House is in North East Corfu above Kerasia beach

 Kerasia taverna and beach is a 10 minute walk down from the villa, with a jetty to moor a hire boat (walk back up is steep but manageable for the fit and able)

-Avlaki and Agni beaches are both a short drive
+Avlaki and Agni beaches are both 10 minutes by car

 Kassiopi is a 15 minutes by car